Psychedelic/sonic-js/docs/classes/Swap.md

 ▸ `Static` **getPriceImpact**(`params`): `BigNumber`

-Calculate the price impact based on given amounts and prices
+Calculate the price impact based on given amounts and prices.

 #### Parameters